jfkelley/argyle/README.md

 ```
 Same as above, except fails if no arguments are present.

-Note that the order of free arguments is important, and no special "back-tracking" is done; they are matched greedily.
-For example, `repeatedFree[String] and requiredFree[String]` will always fail because `repeatedFree[String]` will consume all unmatched arguments since it is first in the `and`.
+Note that the order of free arguments is important; they are matched greedily in order, but with back-tracking if neccessary.
+For example, `repeatedFree[String] and requiredFree[String]` will match all argumentss except the last for the `repeatedFree`, and just the last for the `requiredFree`.
+If the order were reversed, the `requiredFree` would match the first argument, and the `repeatedFree` would match the rest.
+Something like `repeatedFree[String] and requiredFree[Int]` should also successfully match "foo 5 bar", since back-tracking will eventually find that the `requiredFree[Int]` must match the "5", and the `repeatedFree[String]` will match everything else.

-Also note that free args do not work correctly when combined using `or` or `xor`.
-To do so correctly would require back-tracking that is not currently implemented.

 ```scala
 def requiredBranch[A](kvs: (String, Arg[A])*): Arg[A]